 Directors who are employees of Cohu do not receive any additional compensation for their services as directors.
-During fiscal 2019, non-employee directors received an annual retainer, and Board committee Chairs and members received annual fees, all paid quarterly, as set forth below.
+During fiscal 2020, non-employee directors received an annual retainer, and Board committee Chairs and members received annual fees, all paid quarterly, as set forth below.

-Annual Retainer: 2019 (1)
+Annual Retainer: 2020 (1)

 Chairperson of the Board \$95,000

 Lead Independent Director \$75,000

 Other Directors \$60,000

 Annual Fees for Committee Chairs:

 Audit Committee \$22,000

 Compensation Committee \$15,000

 Nominating and Governance Committee \$10,000

 Annual Fees for Other Committee Members:

 Audit Committee \$10,000

 Compensation Committee \$ 7,500

 Nominating and Governance Committee \$ 5,000

 (1) After considering the uncertainty and adverse business impacts of the COVID-19 virus pandemic, the Board met on March 23, 2020 and proactively approved temporary cash retainer and fee reductions for non-employee directors in the amount of 20%, effective as of second fiscal quarter 2020.
+After considering the improved business conditions and outlook, the Board of Directors met on October 27, 2020 and determined to prospectively reverse the temporary cash retainer and fee reductions for non-employee directors, effective as of November 2, 2020.
 In addition to the retainers and fees noted above, non-employee directors are reimbursed for out-of-town travel and other reasonable out-of-pocket expenses related to attendance at Board and committee meetings.

 Under the terms and conditions of the Cohu 2005 Equity Incentive Plan (the "2005 Plan") members of the Board may make an annual irrevocable election to defer receipt of all or a portion of their cash-based non-employee director fees (including, as applicable, any annual retainer fee, committee fee and any other compensation payable with respect to their service as a member of the Board).
 In the event that a director makes such an election, Cohu will grant deferred stock units ("DSUs") in lieu of cash, with an initial value equal to the deferred cash, which will be settled at a future date through the issuance of Cohu common stock.
-Mr. Ciardella elected to defer 100% of his 2019 cash-based non-employee director fees.
+Ms. Richardson and Mr. Bilodeau elected to defer 100% of their 2020 cash-based non-employee director fees.